 The second step in this three-phase process is develop a Vision Plan for the corridor.
 This plan would start with a scale of development informed by the market analysis and assess what Harvard residents want to see related to architectural design, siting, massing, and other development aesthetics.
-It would also dive into traffic and transportation, utilities, and other development impact criteria.
+It would also dive into traffic and transportation, utilities, and other development impact criteria in a model sustainability framework.
 The basis of this plan should pave the way for phase-three, a form-based code tool to carry out the plan's vision.